aptible/support/source/topics/paas/how-to-run-scheduled-tasks.md

         ADD files/etc/crontab /etc/crontab

 1. Then, add a new `cron` process to your Procfile, which just runs `cron -f`.
-In the GitHub example, we run `cron && tail -f /var/log/cron.log` in order to log the output of all cron jobs.
+In the GitHub example, we run a special script, `start-cron.sh`, in order to log the output of all cron jobs.

 Another option for running scheduled tasks on Aptible is to use the Whenever gem.
 More on that approach [over here](/topics/paas/how-to-use-whenever).